sandialabs/slycat/docs/POST-Remotes.rst

 .. http:post:: /remotes

-  Creates a new remote remote connection from the Slycat server to another host.
+  Creates a new remote connection from the Slycat server to another host.
   The caller *must* supply a remote hostname, username, and password.

   If the connection is created successfully, a unique session ID is returned.
 The